Research projects of the CIPKeBiP Centre of Excellence

 Principal investigator: Prof. Dr. Nina Gunde Cimerman

-The research work was focused in investigation of proteins involved in adaptation to high salinity in the halophilic fungi.
+proteins involved in adaptation to high salinity in the halophilic fungi.
 Additionally we tried to determine their potential use in addressing environmental and industrial problems.
 We were particularly interested in the nature of interactions between proteins involved in signal transmission along the HOG signaling pathway.
 For this purpose, we performed a structural characterization of the most important proteins of halo tolerance.

 The new knowledge was comparable with the currently known information about the yeast Saccharomyces cerevisiae, which was sensitive to elevated salt concentration.
 Comparing of the two systems allowenabled the interpretation of the mechanisms of halo tolerance.
 The role of individual proteins were further confirmed by functional complementation of S. cerevisiae.